Timothy Snyder: Works

-Snyder has written fifteen books and co-edited two.
-He speaks five European languages and reads ten, facilitating the use of primary and archival sources in Germany and Central Europe during research.
+Snyder has written sixteen books and co-edited two.
+He reads ten European languages, and speaks five.
 Snyder has stressed that knowing other languages is essential for his field, saying "If you don't know Russian, you don't really know what you're missing."

 Early works

 Snyder's first book was the 1998 Nationalism, Marxism, and Modern Central Europe: A Biography of Kazimierz Kelles-Krauz.
 It is a study in nationalism through analysis of the life of the Polish thinker Kazimierz Kelles-Krauz.

 In 2003, he published The Reconstruction of Nations: Poland, Ukraine, Lithuania, Belarus, 1569–1999.
 The book focuses on the history of several Central and Eastern European countries during the last few centuries.

 In 2005, Snyder published the book Sketches from a Secret War: A Polish Artist's Mission to Liberate Soviet Ukraine.
 It is a study of the Second Polish Republic and Soviet Ukraine between World War I and World War II, as seen through the prism of the life of Henryk Józewski.

 In 2008, he published The Red Prince: The Secret Lives of a Habsburg Archduke.
 The book is an analysis of the life of Wilhelm von Habsburg.